Jckyy/OverwatchLeagueScraper/README.md

 # OverwatchLeagueScraper
 Python Scraper

+Takes OWL team name or abbreviation and spews out players on the roster.
-This will hopefully be able to take teams and spew out the players in the team as well as a few stats.
+Hopefully will spew out stats in the future.